xeniadomenech/Reservoir_computing_modularization/README.md

 # Reservoir_computing_modularization

 The aim of the project is to build a modularized Reservoir Computing model capable of identifying different movement related states from a neural data set recorded from a non-human primate.
-This code is based on the program of Arnau Naval Ruiz.
+This code is based on the program of Arnau Naval Ruiz ([Arnau's codes](https://github.com/ArnauNaval/TFG_ReservoirComputing)).

 ## Files description